Gary Elkerton: Professional career

 Elkerton's 12 years on the ASP Pro Tour were characterised by dramatic highs and lows.
 A fixture in the world's top five ranked surfers, he was World Title runner up three times ('87, '90, '93).
 In '87 he was beaten to the World Title in the last event of the year by fellow Australian Damien Hardman at Sydney's North Steyne beach on a technical interference call.
 In '90, Elkerton was denied a chance to challenge California's Tom Curren for the World Title in the last event at Sunset Beach, due to an interference (drop-in) by Hawaii's Michael Ho at the penultimate event, the Pipeline Masters.
 In '93 an epic, year long duel for the World Title between Gary and Ho's brother, Derek, ended with a close victory for the Hawaiian in one of the last heats of the year.
 The closeness, controversy and tumult attached to these disappointments earned him the moniker 'best surfer never to have won the World Title'.

 However, disappointment was balanced by significant achievement.
 Elkerton won Pro Tour events all around the globe, but his legacy was made in Hawaii.
 His second place behind the immortal Mark Richards at the 1986 Billabong Pro held at thirty foot Waimea Bay (and also at Sunset Beach) is regarded as one of the best all-time ASP contests.
 He was also the first non-Hawaiian to win the Hawaiian Triple Crown series (twice, '86 and '89) and is the only professional surfer to have won two consecutive events at Sunset Beach (the Hardrock Café Pro and the Billabong Pro, '87).
 He was also Pipeline Masters champion in '89.

-In 1987 a split with longtime sponsor Quiksliver and a decision to separate himself from his image as an irreverent party animal, saw Elkerton make a concerted effort to drop the nickname 'Kong'.
+In 1987, a split with longtime sponsor Quiksliver and a decision to separate himself from his image as an irreverent party animal, saw Elkerton make a concerted effort to drop the nickname 'Kong'.
 He persisted in his attempts to divorce himself from his alter-ego, even issuing press releases and legal requests.
 Eventually, he embraced the reality that the surfing fraternity and the broader sports community would always think of him affectionately as 'Kong'.

 Until his retirement from the Pro Tour in at the conclusion of the 1996 season, Elkerton was considered a perennial favourite to win contests in large or powerful waves.
 His final Tour highlight was at Grajagan in '96.
-He beat rising super star Kelly Slater in the semi-final by scoring a perfect ten-point ride.
+He beat superstar Kelly Slater in the semi-final by scoring a perfect ten-point ride.

-Kong's reputation as a viciously competitive opponent and as a benchmark for aggressive tactics was earned against long-time rivals and contemporaries such as Tom Curren, Derek Ho, Cheyne Horan, Tom Carroll, Martin Potter, Mark Occhilupo and Kelly Slater.

 In 2000, Elkerton at last claimed a World Title by beating many of his career rivals in the World Masters contest in Lafetania, France.
 He defended his World Title successfully in '01 (Bundoran, Ireland) and '03 (Makaha, Oahu, Hawaii).